Next.js App Router i18n Middleware Configuration

 4. Edge Case Handling & Pipeline Integration

 Address subdomain routing, dynamic locale switching, and static export constraints before scaling to production.
-When deploying to static hosts (output: 'export'), ensure localization pipelines (CMS exports, translation memory sync, and automated QA validation) correctly map to middleware-resolved paths without breaking ISR, cache invalidation rules, or regional compliance requirements.
-Implement a client-side locale switcher that updates the NEXT_LOCALE cookie and triggers a hard navigation (window.location.href) to the new prefix, bypassing client-side hydration state conflicts and ensuring the edge router intercepts the subsequent request.
+When deploying to static hosts (output: 'export'), middleware does not run at the CDN level — locale routing must be implemented via framework-level redirects or a CDN edge function (e.g., Cloudflare Worker).
+Implement a client-side locale switcher that updates the NEXT_LOCALE cookie and navigates to the new prefix:

 5. Debugging, Validation & Audit Workflow

-Systematically test locale negotiation, redirect loops, and static route generation.
-Utilize the following validation workflow before promoting to production:
+Systematically test locale negotiation, redirect loops, and static route generation before promoting to production:

 1. Execution Order Verification: Log request.nextUrl.pathname and request.cookies in local development mode to confirm the middleware intercepts requests before RSC rendering.